-Description of the Course: An introductory level course which explores the history of the diverse ethnic and racial composition of the United States from the colonial period to the present.
+Description of the Course: An introductory level course exploring the history of the diverse ethnic and racial composition of the United States from the colonial period to the present.
 The course will examine the impact of mass immigration and inter-race relations in this country.
-The course will make use of autobiography, oral history, and primary sources to show how the United States developed into a pluralistic society.
+The course will make use of autobiography, oral history and primary sources to show how the United States developed into a pluralistic society.
 The course will discuss the experiences of European, African American, Asian and Latin American immigrants.

 This course is taught by: Father William Sullivan